Argument III

 Our Response:

-But here are some questions the UCG does not ask: Can a true believer prevent those under his roof from offending his God?
+But here are some questions the UCG doesn't ask: Can a true believer prevent those under his roof from offending his God?
 For example: What if your adult son brought his girlfriend home to sleep with him?
-What if he brought drugs into your home?
-Or cigarettes?
+What if he brought drugs into your home, or cigarettes?
 Could you as the homeowner prohibit such things?
 What if he wanted to put up Christmas lights or bring a tree into the house?
 Could you say "no"?
 The answer to these questions should be obvious.
 The believer would not only have the right but the obligation to prevent such behaviors.
 This is not cramming your faith down someone else's throat.
-It is preserving the spiritual dignity of your home.
+It is preserving the spiritual integrity of your home.
 It is our belief that every Christian has a moral obligation to do just that.

 However, there is another hypothetical that is even more applicable to the issue at hand.
 What if your adult son wanted to wash your car or mow your lawn on the Sabbath?
 What if he wanted to labor FOR YOUR BENEFIT during this holy time?
 Should you consent, knowing he doesn't worship your God anyway?
 Or, once again, should you defend the spiritual integrity of your home and forbid it?

 While the UCG believes that if you can't control everything you don't have to control anything, we see it much differently.
-Although God's people can't prevent this world from profaning the Sabbath, they don't have to make reservations to watch it being done.
-Those who think otherwise should be ashamed of themselves.
+Although God's people can't prevent this world from profaning the Sabbath, they don't have to make reservations to pay for it being done on their behalf.
+Those who think otherwise are just fooling themselves.
 Furthermore, to argue that God's people cannot prevent restaurant personnel from laboring on the Sabbath leaves one question unanswered.
 Imagine if God presented this query: "Do you have the power to prevent them from working for you?"

 Whose Servants are They?

 Perhaps the greatest error in UCG's thinking is in claiming whom the waiters and waitresses, as well as other restaurant workers, serve.
 Most think they serve restaurant managers and owners.
 But is this true?
 At this point, it is important to understand that those who labor in restaurants on the Sabbath are SINNING!
 That's RIGHT, it is a SIN.
-It may look like just another person trying to provide for themselves and their family, but looks can be deceiving.
-God calls labor on His Sabbath a sin, unless it is performed by those He specifically designates.
+It may look innocent enough, but looks can be deceiving.
+God calls labor on His Sabbath a MORTAL SIN (Ex.
+31:15).
 This being the case, those who work on the Sabbath are actually SLAVES to SIN!
 The apostle Paul understood this profound truth.
 Notice what he said in a letter written to the Church at Rome.

 Know you not, that to whom you yield yourselves servants to obey, his servants you are to whom you obey; whether of sin unto death, or of obedience unto righteousness?
 (Ro.
 6:16)